 Set Screen Resolution

-Remote desktop connection will have some screen resolution where we can also set it during initial connection.
-We can use
+The remote desktop connection will have some screen resolution where we can also set it during the initial connection.
+We can use the

--g option where we can provide local resolution with percentage like
+-g option where we can provide local resolution with a percentage like

 %100 which means full screen.
-Or we can provide as pixel count resolution like
+Or we can provide a pixel count resolution like

 $ rdesktop -g 100% 192.168.1.10